MattSLangford/atiflorida/README.md

-# atiflorida
+# ATI Florida

-Client website for atiflorida
+Client website for atiflorida.
+All resources, design direction, graphics, etc provided by client.